-In addition, if any of our product candidates receive marketing approval, the FDA could require us to include a black box warning in our label or adopt REMS to ensure that the benefits outweigh its risks, which may include, among other things, a medication guide outlining the risks of the drug for distribution to patients and a communication plan to health care practitioners.
-Furthermore, if we or others later identify undesirable side effects caused by our product candidates, several other potentially significant negative consequences could result, including:
+In addition, if any of our product candidates receive marketing approval, the FDA could require us to include a black box or other warning, or contraindication, in our product labeling, or adopt REMS to ensure that the benefits outweigh its risks, which may include, among other things, a medication guide outlining the risks of the drug for distribution to patients and a communication plan to health care practitioners.
+Furthermore, if we or others later identify undesirable side effects caused by our product candidates or other products with the same or related active ingredients, several other potentially significant negative consequences could result, including:

-- regulatory authorities may suspend or withdraw approvals of such product candidate; - regulatory authorities may require additional warnings on the label or issue safety alerts, Dear Healthcare Provider letters, press releases or other communications containing warnings or other safety information about the product; - we may be required to change the way a product candidate is administered or conduct additional clinical trials; - we could be sued and held liable for harm caused to patients; - we may need to conduct a recall; and - our reputation may suffer.
+- regulatory authorities may suspend or withdraw approvals of such product, if approved; - regulatory authorities may require additional warnings on the label or issue safety alerts, Dear Healthcare Provider letters, press releases or other communications containing warnings or other safety information about the product; - we may be required to change the way a product candidate is administered, conduct additional clinical trials or modify such product in some other way; - regulatory authorities may require us to modify, suspend or terminate our clinical trials, conduct additional clinical trials or engage in costly post-marketing testing and surveillance to monitor the safety or efficacy of such product;

+- we could be sued and held liable for harm caused to patients; - undesirable side effects may limit physicians' or patients' willingness to initiate or continue therapy with such product; - sales may decrease significantly; - we may need to conduct a recall; and - our brand and reputation or the reputation of any then-approved product may suffer.